Tanmengxuan/grab_traffic_management/README.md

 1. [Model description](https://github.com/Tanmengxuan/grab_traffic_management/tree/master/1_Model_Description)- A description of the architecture of the model
 2. [Data analysis and feature engineering](https://github.com/Tanmengxuan/grab_traffic_management/tree/master/2_Data_Analysis) - How the raw data is being processed to train and evaluate the model
-3. [Guide to running the code](https://github.com/Tanmengxuan/grab_traffic_management/tree/master/3_Main)- A step-by-step guide to running the code
+3. [Guide to running the code](https://github.com/Tanmengxuan/grab_traffic_management/tree/master/3_Main)- A step-by-step guide to running the code and software packages requirement
-4. System specification - Software packages requirement

 ## Brief overview of proposed solution